Blast kills around 50 in Nigeria's Borno state

 No one claimed responsibility for Tuesday’s blast.

-Reporting by Lanre Ola; Writing by Alexis Akwagyiram; editing by John Stonestreet
+Reporting by Lanre Ola; Additional reporting by Sandra Maler in Washington; Writing by Alexis Akwagyiram; Editing by John Stonestreet, Toni Reinhold